Blogging for Beginners

 Your answer is going to impact things like your niche, your blog name and even the tech you use so if you do want to make money - even if it's a 'well, maybe at some point, if things go ok', then start planning for that right away.
 It's MUCH harder to go back and change things later.

 IMPORTANT NOTE: For the purpose of this guide, I'll be making the assumption that you want to make money.
-I'm a business strategist after all!
+I'm a business coach after all!

 Choosing a niche for your blog